Ampharos130/project-3-frontend/README.md

 ## Unsolved Errors

--Have a fully finished authentication piece in the project.
+- Add in authentication so each user can have a personaized list of books.

 ## Future Enhancements

--A login system
+- A login system
--An api that allows the user the option to search through a variety of different books.
+- An api that allows the user the option to search through a variety of different books.